- Volunteer Opportunities

 Fall Silver Lake Field Trip Guides

 When the students go back to school for the fall, we begin our 4th Grade Silver Lake Field Trips at the Silver Lake Visitor’s Center in Big Cottonwood Canyon, and we need interpretive tour guides!
 These field trips cover animal adaptations, watershed health, habitats, and the water cycle in a gorgeous mountain setting.
 We often see moose, brilliant fall foliage, and a variety of fascinating water bugs!
 Volunteers receive interpretive and curriculum-specific trainings before leading tours.
 Tours run Tuesday-Friday, 10 AM to 12 PM, from the beginning of September to the beginning of October.
 Guides must be able to lead at least one field trip group a week.
-Fill out this application and we’ll let you know when the next volunteer training event occurs (April 2018)!
+Contact us at firstname.lastname@example.org to get involved for Fall 2020!

 Snowshoe with a Naturalist Guides

 Ski with a Ranger Guides

 Do you love taking photos, writing blog posts, interacting with the community, or graphic design?
 Are you a social media expert?
 Come help us out at summer events, tabling opportunities, or in the office!
 We can always use help connecting with the Salt Lake Community in new and effective ways.
-Please fill out this application and the Community Engagement Coordinator will contact you about your interests in helping out as an organizational volunteer.
+Please Contact us at email@example.com and or Community Education Director will contact you about your interests in helping out as an organizational volunteer.